 This is an accordion element with a series of buttons that open and close related content panels.

 My tutor is not responding to my attempts to contact them.
 What should I do?

-If this happens, please notify us immediately.
+If this happens, please notify your CE coordinators.
 We will do our best to contact them.
 If we do not hear back from them within a week, we will sadly have to pull them as a tutor and you will need to sign up for another tutoring group.